remcohaszing/mermaid-isomorphic/README.md

 - `diagrams` (`string[]`): An array of mermaid diagrams to render.
 - `options`:
+  - `css` A URL that points to a custom CSS file to load.
+Use this to load custom fonts.
   - `prefix`: A custom prefix to use for Mermaid IDs (default: `mermaid`).
   - `mermaidOptions`: A custom Mermaid configuration.
+By default `fontFamily` is set to `arial,sans-serif`.

 ### License